eclipse-sumo/sumo/docs/web/docs/FAQ.md

 The only known solution is leaving Scaling at 100%.
 Another cause is the use of a modern graphics card.
 If your computer supports it, run SUMO using the integrated graphics card (Control panel->NVidia Control Panel->Select integrated graphic card->apply)

+### Vehicles flicker while being tracked

+Set a higher gui delay to avoid desynchronization of gui and simulation (drawing and simulating run concurrently).

 ### Missing Characters in Parameter Dialogs (i.e. Chinese Street names) on Linux

 Install the [Noto Fonts](https://en.wikipedia.org/wiki/Noto_fonts) package for your distribution.